mikrasilnikov/torr/README.md

 out of scope of this experimental hobby project.
 Therefore, it is not supposed to replace any of existing clients that are able to find peers without a tracker and feature internal bandwidth management.

 The project has been completed.
 The client works.
+Here is how it looks in action:

+Building
+- zio-cli

 Architecture
-- use of actors
+- actors and mutable state
+- disk cache
--
+- peer routines